Back-to-School Breakfast Celebration

 Post Your Pictures!

-Every year in mid-August, we scroll through our memories on Social Media and have that wonderful sense of nostalgia from seeing our babies from years past.
+Every year in mid-August, we scroll through our memories on social media and have that wonderful sense of nostalgia from seeing our babies from years past.
 I have friends who can’t wait to see our pics every year.
 So, post away!
-Perhaps seeing your beautiful pictures will inspire another back-to-school breakfast.
+Perhaps seeing your beautiful pictures will inspire another back to school breakfast.

-This tradition has lessened any first day jitters that our kids might have.
-I was worried that some of the younger kids would like a quiet morning, however, they have all love the send-off and get on the bus without a tear.
+This tradition has lessened any first-day jitters that our kids might have.
+I was worried that some of the younger kids would like a quiet morning, however, they all love the send-off and get on the bus without a tear.
 There is so much excitement and reassurance from the older students that no one seems to get upset.
 Although, I can’t say there haven’t been tears from the moms.

 1. Pingback: 15 Memorable Ways to Celebrate the First Day of School